 |---|---|---|

-Conciseness | The skill is extremely verbose at ~400+ lines, explaining many concepts Claude already knows (what pymatgen is, what PDF-like format detection means, listing integration tools without actionable guidance).
-Sections like 'When to Use This Skill', 'Best Practices' bullet lists, 'Integration with Other Tools' list, and 'Additional Resources' links add significant token overhead with minimal unique instructional value.
+Conciseness | The skill is extremely verbose at ~400+ lines, explaining many concepts Claude already knows (what pymatgen is, what PDF-like format detection means, basic Python patterns).
+Sections like 'When to Use This Skill', 'Integration with Other Tools' (just a list of names), 'Best Practices' with generic advice ('Handle exceptions', 'Cache results'), and 'Units and Conventions' add little value.
 The overview paragraph restates what the description already covers. | 1 / 3 |

-Actionability | The skill provides extensive executable code examples throughout - structure creation, file conversion, phase diagrams, band structure analysis, VASP input generation, surface analysis, and more.
+Actionability | The skill provides extensive executable code examples throughout—structure creation, file conversion, phase diagrams, band structure analysis, VASP input generation, surface analysis, and more.
 Code snippets are copy-paste ready with proper imports and realistic parameters. | 3 / 3 |

-Workflow Clarity | Multi-step workflows like the band structure calculation workflow are clearly sequenced with numbered steps, but they lack explicit validation checkpoints.
-For example, the band structure workflow doesn't verify convergence between steps, and the surface energy calculation doesn't validate slab quality before proceeding.
-The 'Best Practices' section mentions checking convergence but doesn't integrate it into the workflows themselves. | 2 / 3 |
+Workflow Clarity | Multi-step workflows like the band structure calculation workflow are sequenced with numbered steps, but they lack explicit validation checkpoints.
+For example, there's no check that relaxation converged before proceeding to static calculation, and the surface energy workflow assumes calculations completed successfully without verification steps. | 2 / 3 |

 Total | 9 / 12 Passed |